AbhinandanMandal/AbhinandanMandal/README.md

 - **[JFA](https://github.com/AbhinandanMandal/JFA)**: A comprehensive Java course designed to help learners from beginner to advanced levels.
 This repository covers fundamental to advanced Java concepts, ensuring a deep understanding of the language with hands-on problem-solving.
 - **[SideProjects](https://github.com/AbhinandanMandal/SideProjects)**: A comprehensive beginner to advance projects in python.
 - **[DSA-Fundamentals](https://github.com/AbhinandanMandal/DSA-Fundamentals)**: The repository consist of fundamental questions on data structure and algorithm for beginner and intermediate level.
-- **[Python Visual Similarity](https://github.com/AbhinandanMandal/Python-Visual-Similarity)**: A repository for computing similarity between images for image retrieval and unsupervised labelling tasks.
 - **[RLFoundations](https://github.com/AbhinandanMandal/RLFoundations)**: A comprehensive repository consist of reinforcement learning implementation from scratch with python only.

+## **Explore Open Source Repositories**
+  - **[AutoNavRL](https://github.com/AbhinandanMandal/AutoNavRL)**: Autonomous Qbot navigation in GNSS-denied environment using Deep Reinforcement Learning.
+Research work during internship at [Indian Institute of Technology (BHU) Varanasi](https://iitbhu.ac.in/).
   - **[korroresearch](https://github.com/AbhinandanMandal/korroresearch)**: An AI agentic tool to generate complete document production system across 9 formats from research paper to thesis skeleton.
 Done in collaboration with [KorroAI](https://github.com/KorroAi).
+  - **[Python Visual Similarity](https://github.com/AbhinandanMandal/Python-Visual-Similarity)**: A repository for computing similarity between images for image retrieval and unsupervised labelling tasks.

 ## **Connect with me**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/abhinandan-9252a0211/)